jerickjoe111/launch-school/RB130/01_blocks/lesson_notes.md

 We can define a block as a method parameter, the block will be assigned to it so it can be referenced, reassigned, passed around and invoked like any other object stored in a variable.
 To define a explicit block as a parameter, we have to add an `&` symbol before the parameter's name in the method definition.
 Adding the `&` symbol makes Ruby to convert the block we provided to a `Proc` object (an instance of the `Proc` class, the encapsulation of a code block).
 As it has been already converted, we won't need the `&` symbol to refer to the `Proc` object within the method.
 This variable is a _handle_ that allows us to pass the `Proc` to another method, and to call methods on it.
 To invoke the `Proc` object within the method's definition, we call the `Proc#call` method on it instead of using `yield`.
 We can even pass arguments to the explicit block by passing them as arguments to `Proc#call`.
+This method, like `yield`, will return the last evaluated expression's return value in the code executed.

 ### b.
 Yield